Ferie/Gulpfile/README.md

 gulp && gulp watch
 ```

-This Gulpfile comes with the option to also minify your built files for production environments:
+This Gulpfile comes with the option to also minify your built files (styles and scripts) for production environments:

 ```
 gulp --type production